xitrum-framework/xitrum/dev/README.rst

 Publish to Sonatype
 -------------------

-Before releasing a new Xitrum version, run ``sbt xitrum-package`` on project xitrum-new and xitrum-demos, then see directory ``target/xitrum/lib`` to see if there's any wrong with the versions of .jar files.
+Before releasing a new Xitrum version, run ``sbt xitrumPackage`` on project xitrum-new and xitrum-demos, then see directory ``target/xitrum/lib`` to see if there's any wrong with the versions of .jar files.